ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

-# Module 1 <small>Backend authorization</small>
+# Module 2 <small>Backend authorization</small>

-**Time**: 15 minutes
+**Time**: 30 minutes

-In this module, you will add a serverless backend to your Wild Rydes application leveraging [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
+In this module, you will add a serverless backend to your Wild Rydes application leveraging <a href="https://aws.amazon.com/api-gateway/" target="_blank">Amazon API Gateway</a> and <a href="https://aws.amazon.com/lambda/" target="_blank">AWS Lambda</a>.
 You will then enable authentication and authorization on your API to secure the backend to only accept valid, authorized requests.

 ## Architecture